Terence M. Zaleski

 Terence M. Zaleski (born 1953) is an American politician from New York who was the 39th Mayor of Yonkers, New York.
-He took office on January 1, 2004, after serving the previous five years in the New York State Assembly.
+He took office on January 1, 1992, after serving the previous five years in the New York State Assembly.

 Early life and education

 Zaleski graduated from Columbia Law School with a J.D. degree.
 He worked as a high school chemistry teacher.

 Career

 He was a member of the New York State Assembly from 1987 to 1991, sitting in the 187th, 188th and 189th New York State Legislatures.
+During his time in the Assembly, he chaired a committee on the use of DNA tests in court cases.
 In the 1988 election, he was re-elected with 56% of the vote.

-During his time in the Assembly, he chaired a committee on the use of DNA tests in court cases.

 He was mayor of Yonkers from 1992 to 1995.

+Popular culture

+A fictional version of Zaleski, played by Daniel Sauli, appears in the 2015 American miniseries Show Me a Hero, which was written by David Simon and journalist William F. Zorzi.

 Personal life

 Zaleski's wife, Lynn, served as his campaign treasurer.
-They have at least one child, a son named Terence.
+They have at least one child, a son.